koenvervloesem/snipskit/docs/source/usage.rst

     [secret]
     switch=light1

-With `self.assistant` you get access to the assistant's configuration as an :class:`.AssistantConfig` object, which behaves like a `dict`.
+With `self.assistant` you get access to the assistant's configuration as an :class:`.AssistantConfig` object, which behaves like a :class:`dict`.
 This reads the configuration from the assistant's directory, which is normally '/usr/share/snips/assistant/assistant.json' on a Raspbian system.

-And with `self.snips` you get access to the configuration of Snips, which also behaves like a `dict`.
+And with `self.snips` you get access to the configuration of Snips, which also behaves like a :class:`dict`.
 This reads the configuration from the Snips configuration file, which is normally '/etc/snips.toml' on a Raspbian system.